jordibares/houdini-guides-website/content/docs/book/general-concepts/_index.md

 ## Color Management

-Furthermore, it is critical you set your color management right, for this reason we will also visit this section in particular as a reference.
+Furthermore, it is critical you set your color management right, for this reason we will also visit this section in particular as a reference explaining the various correct approaches and how to manipulate your textures to get the most of your render engine.

 ## Syntax